Guardian Capital Global Dividend

 Highlights

-① The mandate’s high-quality bias and balance between secular growth and low economic sensitivity, coupled with the strategy’s dividend quality requirement and international exposure, has been a source of relative strength this quarter.
+① The mandate underperformed its benchmark, the MSCI World Index, during the quarter.
+The portfolio’s high-quality bias and balance between secular growth and low economic sensitivity, coupled with the strategy’s dividend quality requirement and international exposure, has been a source of relative strength.

 Mandate overview